Memorable Manitobans: Samuel Edward Holmes (1885-1974)

 Physician and surgeon.

-In 1921, he moved to Morden, Manitoba and practiced with A. F. Menzies.
-On 5 January 1926, he married Ursula Cunningham and, a year later, moved to Eston, Saskatchewan where he practiced until retirement in October 1969.
+In 1921, he moved to Morden and practiced with Adam F. Menzies.
+On 5 January 1926, he married Ursula Cunningham (?-?) and, a year later, moved to Eston, Saskatchewan where he practiced until retirement in October 1969.
 They had three children: Stewart Holmes (husband of Colleen Fisher), Anne Beverley Holmes (wife of C. V. James), and Marion Ruth Holmes (wife of D. O. Vaala).
 Active in community affairs, he was President of the Eston Branch of the Royal Canadian Legion, a member of the Eston Board of Trade, and a member of the Executive of the Eston United Appeal.
 He was given life membership in the Canadian Medical Association.
 He was a member of the Masons (Eston Lodge No. 134) and the Eston Lions Club.

 1901 Canada census, Automated Genealogy.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.